ma2701/space-invaders/README.md

 TODO:

 1) move invader army lower so that it gets very close to the barricades -- DONE
-2) fix the player game element to look more like the original game
+2) fix the player game element to look more like the original game      -- DONE
 3) implement different invader types with different points
 4) display "game over" when game is over
 5) implement mystery invader in red with surprise point assigned to it.